gmartijn/repochecker/README.md

 PRs welcome.
 If you add new criteria, also:
 - Document it in this README,
-- Keep the scoring denominator fair.
+- Keep the scoring denominator fair,
+- Add a unit test or six (you animal).

 ---

-☕ Fun fact: These scripts were clearly written by an **over-caffeinated information security officer** who thought “relaxing spare time project” meant parsing JSON until 3 AM.
+☕ Fun fact: These scripts were clearly written by an **over‑caffeinated information security officer** who thought “relaxing spare time project” meant parsing JSON until 3 AM.
 If you feel personally attacked, don’t worry—you’re among friends here.

----

 Audit like a rockstar. 👨‍🎤